-Audit Risk Proposed Audit Approach Management Override of Internal Controls The City's current internal control systems could be subject to an override of existing controls by management resulting in unauthorized transactions or unauthorized adjustments to the according records.
+Audit Risk Proposed Audit Approach Management Override of Internal Controls (Mandatory audit procedure) The City's current internal control systems could be subject to an override of existing controls by management resulting in unauthorized transactions or unauthorized adjustments to the accounting records.
 Review of significant transactions recorded in the various ledgers for unusual or non-recurring adjustments not addressed by other audit procedures.
+Recognition of Revenue Accounting standards have changed in this area and are complex and open to interpretation.
+There is a risk that revenue may be incorrectly deferred into future periods.
+Grant funding will be confirmed through a review of the agreements, which ensures that the amounts recorded exist, are complete and are recorded accurately.
+Grant expenditures will also be reviewed to ensure that they meet the requirements per the grant agreement.
+Other revenues streams also contain revenue recognition issues which will be reviewed in accordance with latest revenue recognition standards.